NTP server misuse and abuse: D-Link and Poul-Henning Kamp

 In 2005 Poul-Henning Kamp, the manager of the only Danish Stratum 1 NTP server available to the general public, observed a huge rise in traffic and discovered that between 75 and 90% was originating with D-Link's router products.
 Stratum 1 NTP servers receive their time signal from an accurate external source, such as a GPS receiver, radio clock, or a calibrated atomic clock.
 By convention, Stratum 1 time servers should only be used by applications requiring extremely precise time measurements, such as scientific applications or Stratum 2 servers with a large number of clients.
 A home networking router does not meet either of these criteria.
 In addition, Kamp's server's access policy explicitly limited it to servers directly connected to the Danish Internet Exchange (DIX).
 The direct use of this and other Stratum 1 servers by D-Link's routers resulted in a huge rise in traffic, increasing bandwidth costs and server load.

 In many countries, official timekeeping services are provided by a government agency (such as NIST in the U.S.).
-Since there is no Danish equivalent, Kamp provides his time service "pro bono publico".
+Since there is no Danish equivalent, Kamp provides his time service pro bono.
 In return, DIX agreed to provide a free connection for his time server under the assumption that the bandwidth involved would be relatively low, given the limited number of servers and potential clients.
-With the increased traffic caused by the D-Link routers, DIX requested he pay a yearly connection fee of 54,000 DKK (approximately US$9,920 or €7,230).
+With the increased traffic caused by the D-Link routers, DIX requested he pay a yearly connection fee of (approximately $ or €).

 Kamp contacted D-Link in November 2005, hoping to get them to fix the problem and compensate him for the time and money he spent tracking down the problem and the bandwidth charges caused by D-Link products.
 The company denied any problem, accused him of extortion, and offered an amount in compensation which Kamp asserted did not cover his expenses.
 On 7 April 2006, Kamp posted the story on his website.
 The story was picked up by Slashdot, Reddit and other news sites.
 After going public, Kamp realized that D-Link routers were directly querying other Stratum 1 time servers, violating the access policies of at least 43 of them in the process.
 On April 27, 2006, D-Link and Kamp announced that they had "amicably resolved" their dispute.